 Palazzo della Ragione

-The huge hall is not only decorated by many paintings, it is also home to plenty of curiosities that should not be missed, like the 19-foot-tall wooden horse, a Roman tombstone, a Foucault pendulum, numerous clocks, sundials, and time measuring instruments.
-Among these there is the famous Pietra del Vituperio or the "stone of failure", that once stood in the center of the courthouse and on which insolvent debtors were humiliated and banished from the city.
+The Great Hall is not only decorated with many paintings, but it is also home to plenty of curiosities, like the nearly 6 meters tall wooden horse, a Roman tombstone, a Foucault pendulum, numerous clocks, sundials, and time measuring instruments.
+Among these is the famous Pietra del Vituperio, or the Stone of Failure, that once stood in the centre of the courthouse and on which insolvent debtors were humiliated and banished from the city.
+On the sides of the entrance door to the Hall are two Egyptian sphinxes brought to Padua in the nineteenth century by the Paduan explorer and archaeologist Gian Battista Belzoni.

-Even if the close relationship between Il Salone and justice became obsolete over time, the function as commercial headquarters maintained even 800 years later.
+Even if the close relationship between Il Salone and justice became obsolete over time, the function as commercial headquarters was maintained even 800 years later.
 The ground floor hosts the oldest European market.
-Originally dedicated to the commerce of a wide selection of food, clothes, spices and jewels, today is mostly active in the food and beverage sector.
+Dedicated initially to the commerce of a wide selection of food, clothes, spices, and jewels, today is mainly active in the food and beverage sector.

 We welcome all contributions.